DESCRIPTION

 Office-based orthoptic training for the treatment of symptomatic convergence insufficiency is considered medically necessary if the medical appropriateness criteria are met.
 (See Medical Appropriateness below.)

-Orthoptic eye exercises for the treatment of learning disabilities is considered not medically necessary.
+Orthoptic eye exercises for the treatment of learning disabilities are considered investigational.

-Orthoptic eye exercises for all other conditions/diseases, including but not limited to: visual disorders other than convergence insufficiency is investigational.
+Orthoptic eye exercises for all other conditions/disease, including but not limited to, slow reading and visual disorders other than convergence insufficiency is considered investigational.

 MEDICAL APPROPRIATENESS

-Documentation submitted shows that the individuals symptoms failed to improve with at least a 12 week home-based orthoptic training session (e.g., pencil push-up exercises using an accommodative target; push-up exercises with additional base-out prisms; jump to near convergence exercises; stereogram convergence exercises; recession from a target; and maintaining convergence for 30-40 seconds)
+Documentation submitted shows that symptoms failed to improve with at least a 12-week home-based orthoptic training session (e.g., pencil push-up exercises using an accommodative target; push-up exercises with additional base-out prisms; jump to near convergence exercises; stereogram convergence exercises; recession from a target; and maintaining convergence for 30-40 seconds)

 ADDITIONAL INFORMATION